-- Exclusivity: It is common practice to include an exclusivity provision, which is generally a period of three to four weeks.
-Exclusivity clauses are usually binding, despite the fact that the general provisions of a term sheet are usually non-binding. - Break fee: It is not common to include break fees in Italian agreements.
+- Exclusivity: It is common practice to include an exclusivity provision, which is generally a period of three to four weeks, pursuant to which the buyer may be granted the right to negotiate exclusively for a period of time with the seller, which in turn will be prevented from engaging in discussions or sharing information on the target company with any third party.
+Exclusivity clauses are usually binding, despite the fact that the general provisions of a term sheet are usually non-binding.
+In case of breach of exclusivity, the potential buyer can seek compensation for damages from the seller as well as from a third party buyer, if it is ascertained that the latter was aware of the exclusivity undertakings between the parties. - Break fee: It is not common to include break fees in Italian agreements.
 This is mainly because Italian law already provides for a specific pre-contractual liability in case negotiations are interrupted by a party who is not acting in good faith.
-In this case, the costs/damages incurred by the other party would be recoverable even in the absence of any specific contractual break fee or penalty. - Confidentiality: Yes, it is common practice to include binding provisions on confidentiality, although it is usual to also enter into separate confidentiality agreements to set in detail the terms of the relevant obligations of the parties.
+In this case, the costs/damages incurred by the other party would be recoverable even in the absence of any specific contractual break fee or penalty. - Confidentiality: Yes, it is common practice to include binding provisions on confidentiality, although it is usual to also enter into separate confidentiality agreements or non-disclosure agreements ("NDAs") to set out in detail the terms of the relevant obligations of the parties.
+Such agreements generally provide for the obligations of the parties involved to treat as confidential the information exchanged during the negotiations, including the existence of the negotiations itself.
+Specific exclusions in order to limit the confidentiality obligations may be included.
+The confidentiality agreements may also contain non-solicitation clauses aimed at limiting the access of the buyer to the employees, suppliers and customers of the target company.